The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Introduction

 In this paper, we approach human-AI interaction for personalized LLMs from an authorship perspective.
-Thus, we are interested in investigating the psychological processes involved when attributing authorship for text generation with personalized AI.
-Note that this is different from the focus in ongoing legal and ethical discussions of AI-generated material that will yield a prescriptive framework, i.e. how authorship should be declared, and that focuses much on non-personalized material \cite{samuelson_ai_2020}.
+Thus, we are interested in investigating the psychological processes involved when attributing ownership and authorship for text generation with personalized AI, i.e., with models fine-tuned to an individual user.
+Note that this is different from the focus in ongoing legal and ethical discussions of AI-generated material that will yield a prescriptive framework, i.e., how authorship should be declared, and that focuses much on non-personalized material in academic and professional contexts \cite{samuelson_ai_2020}.
+Consequently, we study authorship in a \textit{personal} writing context, where declared authorship reflects individual decisions rather than explicit guidelines and where personalization to individual writing styles is an emerging practice.

-To tackle the topic of authorship in personalized LLMs, we conducted two empirical studies that show the \aighostwriter{} of personalized AI.
-Overall, we found that users do not judge themselves to be the authors of AI-generated text but they refrain from declaring authorship of AI publicly.
-In Study 1, we compared whether the level of personalization and different interaction methods affect perceived and declared authorship.
+To tackle the topic of ownership and authorship in personalized LLMs, we conducted two empirical studies that show the \aighostwriter{} of personalized AI.
+We define this effect as the use of personalized generative AI without credit to the AI.
+Thus, the AI acts as a ghostwriter.
+Overall, we found that users do not judge themselves to be the authors of AI-generated text but often refrain from publicly declaring authorship of AI.
+In Study 1, we compared whether personalization and different interaction methods affect perceived ownership and declared authorship.
 In Study 2, we replicate the \aighostwriter{} in a large sample and compare it to a human ghostwriter.

-We show that the degree of personalization is not critical to the \aighostwriter{} (Study 1), that subjective control over the interaction and the content increases the sense of authorship, and that people use similar rationalization for AI ghostwriters and human ghostwriters (Study 2, pre-registered at \url{https://aspredicted.org/RKV_ZXX})\footnote{Note that both studies were conducted before AI crediting policies as put forward by Nature and arXiv, cf. \autoref{sec:ai_authorship_declaration}.}.
-From this, we motivate how to expand common authorship declaration frameworks (e.g. the CRediT taxonomy\footnote{\url{https://credit.niso.org}}, \cite{allen_how_2019,allen2014publishing,brand2015beyond}) to account for the support of AI from a user-centered perspective.
+We show that personalization is not critical to the \aighostwriter{} (Study 1).
+Subjective control over the interaction and the content increases the sense of ownership.
+Moreover, people use similar rationalizations for AI ghostwriters and human ghostwriters (Study 2, pre-registered at \url{https://aspredicted.org/RKV_ZXX})\footnote{Note that both studies were conducted before AI crediting policies as put forward by Nature and arXiv, cf. \autoref{sec:ai_authorship_declaration}.}.
+From this, we motivate how to expand common authorship declaration frameworks (e.g., the CRediT taxonomy\footnote{\url{https://credit.niso.org}}, \cite{allen_how_2019,allen2014publishing,brand2015beyond}) to account for the support of AI from a user-centered perspective.
+Understanding the interplay between control, ownership, and authorship also informs the interaction design of future AI-supported text-generation systems.